ONTO-TDMpopulation/Ontology-Population/README.md

 - Trains a Word2Vec model on the text corpus.
 - Computes a similarity matrix between phrases using the trained Word2Vec model.
 - Converts the similarity matrix into a graph and applies TextRank to rank phrases.
-- Extracts and saves important phrases to a CSV file named phrases.csv.
+- Extracts and saves important phrases to a CSV file.

 2. Machine Learning Model

-The machine learning model training and prediction are implemented in machine-learning-model.py.
+The machine learning model training and prediction are implemented in machine-learning-model.py "https://github.com/ONTO-TDMpopulation/Ontology-Population/blob/main/machinelearningmodel.py".
 This script trains a random forest classifier using annotated data and word vector features extracted from the dataset.

 4. Ontology Population with Instances